Best Sonata Hybrid Tires: Top 3 All-Season Picks

 Durability

-With a 10/32 tread depth and a 60,000-mile limited warranty, expect steady, even wear under normal commuting and highway conditions.
-Real-world longevity should be solid for average driving styles.
+With a listed 10/32 tread depth and 60,000-mile limited warranty, this tire is positioned for steady, even wear under normal commuting and highway conditions.
+Rotate it regularly to help protect tread life.

 FAQ